replicatedhq/replicated-field-labs/labs/lab6-proxy/README.md

 When the kURL script detects a proxy configuration in the environment, it will do several things:

 - ensure the container runtime (docker or containerd) is configured to pull images via the proxy
-- ensure the KOTS admin console is configure to pull app updates and license metadata through the proxy
+- ensure the KOTS admin console is configured to pull app updates and license metadata through the proxy

 Once the install skip completes, you can validate this by reviewing the environment variables on the `kotsadm` deployment.